tahneeames/microarthropod/README.md

-Code for analysis of richness, abundance, and diversity of micro-arthropods in epiphytic bryophytes and lichens Includes richness and abundance calculations based on raw taxon data and site metadata Also includes shannon diversity for each site
+Analysis of richness, abundance, and diversity of micro-arthropods in epiphytic bryophytes and lichens Includes richness and abundance calculations based on raw taxon data and site metadata Also includes shannon diversity for each site

-paired t-tests by treatment type, PERMANOVA, and Kruskal-Wallis multiple comparison test
+paired t-tests by treatment type,
+Kruskal-Wallis multiple comparison test by treatment x epiphyte type PERMANOVA of betadiversity by treatment x epiphyte type Indicator species analyses by Factor, treatment, and epiphyte type

-Boxplot for richness, abundance, and diversity of epiphytes within treatment variables, augmented with dot plots to show species of epiphytes within epiphyte type (mosses & lichens)
+Boxplot for richness, abundance, and diversity of epiphytes within treatment variables, augmented with dot plots to show species of epiphytes within epiphyte type

 NMDS for treatment, epiphyte, and treatment x epiphyte